Get a demo of Culture Amp

 How does Legal compare?

-People in Legal were much more positive than average regarding Company Performance, Voice, and Inclusion.
+People in Legal were much more positive than average regarding Voice, Growth, and Inclusion.

-On the lower side, people in Legal had much lower favorable scores than average in Equity.
+On the lower side, people in Legal had much lower favorable scores than average in Innovation.

-People working in Legal are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
-People working in Legal are less engaged than Engaging Growth.
+People working in Legal are more engaged than Local Councils AU & NZ, Local Councils Australia, Higher Education, and Government Administration.
+People working in Legal are less engaged than Health & Wellness and Engaging Growth.

-The highest scoring question for Legal had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for Legal had 87% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Inclusion.

 How long do people stay?